-This book shows Microsoft Office in the Windows Vista operating system, not Windows XP.
-Office works the same way in both versions of Windows except for minor differences in the dialog boxes where files are saved and opened.
+This book shows Microsoft Office in the Windows 7 operating system.
+Office works the same way in Windows XP and Windows Vista except for minor differences in the dialog boxes where files are saved and opened.
 Those differences are covered in Chapter 3.